A year after fleeing Myanmar, Rohingya demand justice

 KUTUPALONG, Bangladesh (AP) — Thousands of Rohingya Muslim refugees on Saturday marked the one-year anniversary of the attacks that sent them fleeing to safety in Bangladesh, praying they can return to their homes in Myanmar and demanding justice for their dead relatives and neighbors.

-More than 15,000 gathered in the morning on a hilltop in the Kutupalong refugee camp, part of a sprawling web of settlements that are now home to nearly 900,000 Rohingya who have fled Myanmar.
+More than 15,000 gathered in the morning on a hilltop in the Kutupalong refugee camp, part of a sprawling web of settlements that are now home to nearly 900,000 Rohingya who have fled Myanmar to escape violence.

+The camps exploded in size last year when Myanmar's army launched a wave of anti-Rohingya attacks on around Aug.
+25, and some 700,000 Rohingya eventually poured across the border.
+Thousands were killed in the violence.

-The protesters —men, women and children —marched through the muddy camp, chanting slogans such as "No more genocide, we want justice."
-At a mass prayer rally, one speaker repeatedly shouted the question "Who are we?" to which the crowd responded in chorus: "Rohingya!
+The protesters — men, women and children — marched through the muddy camp, chanting slogans such as "No more genocide, we want justice."
+At a mass prayer rally, one speaker repeatedly shouted, "Who are we?" to which the crowd responded in chorus: "Rohingya!
 Rohingya!"

-Most people cried as they raised their hands while an imam who led the prayer sought God's blessings, saying "please consider the people who have been killed as martyrs and place them in heavens."
+Most people cried as they raised their hands while an imam who led the prayer sought God's blessings, saying, "Please consider the people who have been killed as martyrs and place them in heaven."

 Some of the protesters carried paper flags of Myanmar.
-Newly setup shops inside the camp were closed during the protest that continued for several hours.
+Newly setup shops inside the camp were closed during the protest, which lasted several hours.

-The camps exploded in size last year when Myanmar's army launched a wave of anti-Rohingya attacks about Aug.
-25, and some 700,000 Rohingya began pouring across the border.
-Thousands were killed in the violence.
+Also on Saturday, some 100 protesters from a group of nongovernment organizations formed a human chain in front of the national press club in Dhaka, Bangladesh's capital, to demand the international community put pressure on Myanmar's government to try those responsible for murder, rape and arson, the English-language Daily Star reported.

-"We are Rohingya, we are Muslims, we have been driven away from our land, from our homes," the unidentified speaker told the crowd.
+"We are Rohingya, we are Muslims, we have been driven away from our land, from our homes," an unidentified speaker told the crowd on Saturday.
 "We want justice.
 We want to go back to our homes."

 But many doubt they'll ever be able to return despite more than a year of talks among Myanmar, Bangladesh, the United Nations and international aid agencies.
 Myanmar insists the Rohingya can return, and has built a series of camps for them, but few believe they would be safe there, or that they could finally be accepted as citizens.